MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

     >[!Note]
     >This link is the same for all customers.

 * **Tenant and application ID:** Share the partner application’s tenant ID and partner application ID with the customer.
 They’ll then search for your application manually through the Microsoft Graph Data Connect admin center and add a new multi-tenant app.
-Customers can refer to [question 6](#q6-how-do-i-approve-a-partners-mgdc-application-as-a-customer) in the FAQs for detailed instructions on adding an app through its ID.
+Customers can refer to [Approve a partner's MGDC application](#approve-a-partners-mgdc-application) later in this article for detailed instructions on adding an app through its ID.

-### For customers

-Before you can use this integration, you’ll need to:

-* Set up an [Azure tenant](/azure/active-directory/fundamentals/active-directory-access-create-new-tenant) and an administrator account.
-We’ll refer to this tenant as the “customer tenant.”
-* Set the customer tenant up with a Consent Request Approvers group in the Microsoft 365 admin center.
-* Enable Microsoft Graph Data Connect (MGDC) for the customer tenant, which is the platform you’ll use to export the Microsoft 365 data.
-Refer to the [Overview](/graph/data-connect-concept-overview) page for more information about MGDC.
-* Have your tenant admin enable the Viva Insights dataset for the customer tenant.
-They can enable this dataset from the Microsoft 365 admin center, as we describe in the [FAQ](#q5-how-do-i-enable-viva-insights-dataset-and-cross-tenant-data-movement-as-a-customer).
-* Allow cross-tenant data movement so the partner can extract your customer dataset.
-We provide detailed instructions in the [FAQ](#q5-how-do-i-enable-viva-insights-dataset-and-cross-tenant-data-movement-as-a-customer) about how to allow cross-tenant movement.
-* Have your tenant admin approve your partner’s application before data extraction starts.
-This consent is fetched and validated against when the partner kicks off the data extraction.
-We provide detailed instructions on how customers can approve your application in the [FAQ](#q6-how-do-i-approve-a-partners-mgdc-application-as-a-customer).

 ## Process

 This integration moves behavioral analytics data between Azure and your partner application through an [Azure Data Factory pipeline](/azure/data-factory/concepts-pipelines-activities?tabs=data-factory).
 We built a [sample Data Factory Pipeline template](https://github.com/niblak/dataconnect-solutions/tree/vivaarmtemplates/ARMTemplates/VivaInsights/SamplePipelineWithAzureFunction) that you  can edit and deploy to your Azure subscription.
 After you add your parameters, this template configures the pipeline.

-After it’s deployed to your subscription, the pipeline extracts data from Microsoft 365 to the Blob Storage account owned by your application.
+After it’s deployed to your subscription, the pipeline extracts data from Microsoft 365 to the ADLS Gen 2 Storage account owned by your application.
 We recommend that you create a separate container for each customer’s data, using their Azure Active Directory tenant ID as the name.

 If you want, you can add an extra step to your pipeline that notifies your external application new data is available for processing.
 We explain how to do this [later](#process-analytics-data).